FreeCodeCampBusan/javascript_videos/README.md

 13. **Falsy Bouncer** -- Boolean objects and the `filter()` array method.
 YouTube: https://youtu.be/6a0Owm4PUA0

 14. **Seek and Destroy** -- Arguments object and converting it into an array using `Array.prototype.slice.call(arguments, 1)`.
-Checking wheter or not an array includes a value with `includes()`.
+Checking whether or not an array includes a value with `includes()`.
 YouTube: https://youtu.be/jm7s-tZ508Y

 15. **Where Do I Belong** -- Joining two arrays with `concat()` and how it differs from `push()`.
 YouTube: https://youtu.be/t4ETMI5m26g